bohendo/valuemachine/README.md

  - Form 4137: Social Security and Medicare Tax on Unreported Tip Income
  - Form 4361: Application for Exemption From Self-Employment Tax for Use by Ministers, etc
  - Form 8919: Uncollected Social Security and Medicare Tax on Wages
- - **Schedule C: Profit or Loss From Business**
+ - Schedule C: Profit or Loss From Business
  - Schedule F: Profit or Loss From Farming
  - Schedule K-1: Partner’s Share of Income, Deductions, Credits, etc

 ## Schedule C

 Profit or Loss from Business

-Attachments:
- - Form 1099: Reports income from self employment earnings

 Dependencies:
  - Form 4562: Depreciation and Amortization